-From 2 to 12 months, excluding travel time.
-Duration In the case of young people with fewer opportunities, the activity can start as from 2 weeks, excluding travel time.
-Activities have to take place in a participating country or a partner country.
-Venue(s) A volunteer from a participating country must carry out the activity in a participating country or in a partner country.
+From 2 22 to 12 months, excluding travel time.
+In the case of young people with fewer opportunities, the activity can start as from 2 weeks, excluding travel time.
+Activities have to take place in the country of a participating organisation.
+A volunteer from a participating country must carry out the activity in a participating country or in a partner country.
 A volunteer from a partner country must carry out the activity in a participating country.
-Young people between 18 and 30 years 18 who are legally residing in a participating country or in a partner country and have registered in the European Solidarity Corps Portal.
-Fliaible A volunteer can take part in only one Solidarity Corps volunteering activity.
+Young people between 18 and 30 years 23 who are legally residing in a participating country or in a partner country and have registered in the European Solidarity Corps Portal.
+A volunteer can take part in only one Solidarity Corps individual volunteering activity.
 Volunteers who have taken part in an Erasmus+ volunteering activity or a European Voluntary Service are not eligible.
-Eligible participants Exceptions: In duly justified cases, volunteers who carried out an Erasmus+ volunteering activity, a European Voluntary Service (EVS) or a European Solidarity Corps volunteering activity lasting up to 2 months can take part in an additional European Solidarity Corps volunteering activity, cross-border.
+Exceptions: In duly justified cases, volunteers who carried out an Erasmus+ volunteering activity, a European Voluntary Service (EVS) or a European Solidarity Corps individual volunteering activity lasting up to 2 months 24 can take part in an additional European Solidarity Corps individual volunteering activity, cross-border.
 The total amount of time must not exceed 14 months.
-Number of participating For cross-border activities at least two organisations must participate, one host organisation and one supporting organisation.
-A supporting organisation from the country in which the participant is legally residing (country of origin of the participant) is required. organisations For in-country activities, at least one host organisation is required.
-In order to maintain a clear link to the country where the National Agency is based, either Other criteria the venue of the activity must be the country of the National Agency to which the application is submitted; or the participant must be from the country of the National Agency to which the application is submitted.
+For cross-border activities at least two organisations must participate, one host organisation and one supporting organisation from the country in which the participant is legally residing (country of origin of the participant).
+For in-country activities, at least one host organisation is required.
+In order to maintain a clear link to the country where the National Agency is based, either the venue of the activity must be the country of the National Agency to which the application is submitted; or the participant must be from the country of the National Agency to which the application is submitted.
+1 t / / F O F O F O F O F O

-$^{17}$ As from 60 days, excluding travel days. $^{18}$ Participants must have reached 18 and must not be older than 30 at the start date of the activity. $^{19}$ Up to 59 days, excluding travel days.
+As from 60 days, excluding travel days.

+Participants must have reached 18 and must not be older than 30 at the start date of the activity.

+Up to 59 days, excluding travel days.